HERITAGE CATERING: CONNECTING THE DOTS OF FARM, FOOD AND HEALTH IN MASSACHUSETTS

 OUR FOOD: THE DIVERSITY OF CUISINES OF THE WORLD

 At Heritage, we love the American tradition of each wave of immigrants bringing their foods with them as an expression of their culture.
 The city of Malden, where our kitchen is based, is a gastronomical melting pot where first generation Italian tomato pasta and Irish brisket happily cohabit with more recent waves of Latin American empanadas, Chinese dim sum, Indian idli and Nigerian soups.
-Our young chef Emmett Ledbetter views himself as the humble curator of those traditions, subtly adding to those dishes a local farm overlay, a healthy touch and a culinary inventiveness that is uniquely his.
+Our chef Lorena Lorenzet views herself as the humble curator of those traditions, subtly adding to those dishes a local farm overlay, a healthy touch and a culinary inventiveness that is uniquely hers.

 GOOD FOOD CAN BE HEALTHY: THE “EAT THE RAINBOW” PHILOSOPHY